csfeeser/ci-cd/github-actions-day4-warmup.md

 Your job is to fix the workflow so GitHub Actions can:

-  * call the NASA API key **AS A REPOSITORY SECRET** (no hard-coding in YAML).
+* Call the NASA API using a **repository secret** for the API key (no hard-coding in YAML).
 * Successfully download the HD APOD image for each matrix job.
-  * Correctly upload all images as a single artifact.
+* Save the downloaded images as a **single artifact** that you can download from the Actions run.

+Then:

 * Verify the log output in the Actions run and confirm:

   * All matrix jobs succeeded.
-  * The artifact contains multiple APOD images.
+  * An artifact exists and contains multiple APOD images.

+---

 ## Hints